robertgendy7/DirectAdapter/README.md

 ![alt text](https://github.com/robertgendy7/DirectAdapter/blob/master/Screen%20Shot%202021-04-07%20at%204.48.31%20PM.png)

 ## How it works
-the library useses reflection and view binding , it useses reflection to call the inflation methods on the viewbinding instance and then useses callbacks according to the cycle of the RecyclerView.Adapter class , the base class for all the adapter is the ```DirectAdapter``` class which is a recyler view adapter of ```GenericViewHolder```.
+the library uses reflection and view binding , it uses reflection to call the inflation methods on the viewbinding instance and then uses callbacks according to the cycle of the RecyclerView.Adapter class , the base class for all the adapter is the ```DirectAdapter``` class which is a recyler view adapter of ```GenericViewHolder```.